 Despite its quite young history, the Windsbach Boys Choir belongs to the leading boys choirs in Germany.

 The choir´s focus under the leadership of Artistic Director Martin Lehmann is on early to modern a cappella sacred music repertoire, as well as the great oratorios by Johann Sebastian Bach, Georg-Friedrich Handel, Wolfgang Amadeus Mozart, Felix Mendelssohn Bartholdy, and Johannes Brahms.
-Conductor Martin Lehmann carefully arranges the concert programs.
-He ensures a wide range of works from local as well as German and international composers.
+Martin Lehmann´s passion for arranging concert programs with utmost precision ensures a wide range of works from local, German national and international composers.
 This trait defines his unique artistic style.
 With a keen instinct, Lehmann welcomes new challenges and engages in innovative projects, such as the choir´s latest CD release (2019), which is a collaboration with the percussionist Simone Rubino.
-The album Water & Spirit combines sacred choral music with percussion in an unexpected and creative way.
+The album, Water and Spirit, combines sacred choral music with percussion in stunning and surprising ways.

-The choir consists of r.a.
-120 boys, aged 9-19 years, who make up the SATB choir with Soprano, Alto, Tenor, and Bass voices.
+The Windsbacher Knabenchor is comprised of approximately 120 boys and young men, aged 9-19 years, who make up the SATB choir with Soprano, Alto, Tenor, and Bass voices.
 Every year, the choir recruits new young and talented singers, who usually apply during the transition from 4th to 5th grade.
 Vocal training, instrumental instruction, and a well-rounded education are offered by the choir´s boarding school in Windsbach.
 The musical and academic institution Windsbacher Knabenchor is funded by public and church subsidies, as well as through the generosity of private donors.

 Over 70 staff members work together for the sake of the choir to ensure an optimal living and learning environment in Windsbach for each singer.
 The team is comprised of music teachers, social educators/house supervisors, housekeeping staff, and administrative and management staff.